 In 2016, the City of Philadelphia Division of Aviation (DOA) developed a sustainability strategy focused on several key areas, including recycling, energy, noise, emissions and water.
-As a follow-up to this effort, in mid-2017 the DOA engaged C&S Companies and HMMH to assist the city in developing a strategic plan aimed at reducing energy demand and greenhouse gas emissions, increasing the resiliency of their facilities, and assessing the opportunities for renewable energy.
-The ultimate objective of the project is to help the DOA realize financial savings, increase its operating efficiency and achieve infrastructure resiliency.
-The project will consider how the Division of Aviation can contribute to the City of Philadelphia’s overall energy and emissions reduction goals.
+As a follow-up to this effort, in mid-2017 the DOA engaged C&S Companies (C&S) and HMMH to assist the city in developing a strategic plan to reduce energy demand and greenhouse gas emissions, increase the resiliency of their facilities, and assess the opportunities for renewable energy (designated the Re-PHL Strategy) at Philadelphia International Airport and Northeast Philadelphia Airport.
+The project’s objective was to help the DOA realize financial savings, increase its operating efficiency and achieve infrastructure resiliency while simultaneously contributing to the city’s overall energy and emissions reduction goals.

-In Phase 1 of the project, HMMH assisted in reviewing prior studies including a comprehensive energy assessment, renewable energy feasibility studies, emissions inventories and past airport projects in order to develop a comprehensive baseline assessment for energy and emissions.
-HMMH also worked with C&S Companies to conduct stakeholder interviews with airport staff, tenants, consultants and other city departments to research existing and future initiatives as well as goals concerning energy use, renewable energy and emissions.
-Our firms planned and executed an Energy Workshop with airport and City of Philadelphia and developed a baseline energy and emission assessment.
+In Phase 1 of the project, C&S and HMMH developed a comprehensive baseline assessment for energy use and GHG emissions.
+This involved the review of prior studies and documents internal to the airport, including a comprehensive energy assessment, renewable energy feasibility studies, emissions inventories and past airport projects, as well as from stakeholders (the City of Philadelphia, utilities, and airlines) in order to develop a comprehensive baseline assessment for energy and emissions.
+The project involved extensive stakeholder interviews with airport staff, tenants, consultants and other city departments to research existing and future initiatives, as well as development of ambitious but achievable goals concerning energy use, renewable energy and emissions reductions.
+Our two firms planned and executed an Energy Workshop engaging both airport stakeholders and city representatives to provide input to the baseline assessment.